yaqingwang/EANN-KDD18/README.md

  ## Citation
-If you feel this code or dataset is useful for your research, please cite our [paper](https://dl.acm.org/citation.cfm?id=3219819.3219903):
+If this code or dataset is useful for your research, please cite our [paper](https://dl.acm.org/citation.cfm?id=3219819.3219903):

 ```
 @inproceedings{wang2018eann,